xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/cmd.md

 Before execution, the argument is prefixed and postfixed with strings defined by the APL parameters CMD_PREFIX and CMD_POSTFIX.
 The former specifies the name of your command processor and any parameters that it requires.
 The latter specifies a string which may be required.
 If CMD_PREFIX is not defined, it defaults to the name defined by the environment variable COMSPEC followed by "\c".
 If COMSPEC is not defined, it defaults to COMMAND.COM or CMD.EXE as appropriate.
 If CMD_POSTFIX is not defined, it defaults to an empty vector.

 The system functions [`⎕SH`](../../system-functions/system-functions-a-z/system-functions-a-z/execute-unix-command.md) and [`⎕CMD`](../../system-functions/system-functions-a-z/system-functions-a-z/execute-windows-command.md) provide similar facilities but may be executed from within APL code.
-For further information, see Execute (UNIX) Command:  on page 1 and Execute Windows Command:  on page 1.
+For further information, see [Execute (UNIX) Command: ](../../system-functions/system-functions-a-z/system-functions-a-z/execute-unix-command.md) and [Execute Windows Command: ](../../system-functions/system-functions-a-z/system-functions-a-z/execute-windows-command.md).

 #### Note: